Gender Measures in Film Funds

 WORDS AND DEEDS

 In 2015, ARF/FDS, FOCAL and Cinésuisse conducted a study about Swiss public film fund distribution which showed women filmmakers were clearly prejudiced against.
 Following the appalling results, a gender taskforce formed and created SWAN, Swiss Women's Audiovisual Network.
 SWAN was joined on Facebook by a thousand women within a few months.
 The study was published in a brochure.
 Networking events were held connecting women and men in the industry.
 The Swiss film fund passed new gender based funding criteria.
 An Association was funded.
 A hundred members joined immediately.
-5050 parity Pledges were signed with Swiss Film Festivals.
+50/50 parity Pledges were signed with Swiss Film Festivals.
 Panels to raise awareness were held at festivals across the country.
-A Gender Study on Television Series Crew and Cast was published.
+A Gender Study on Television Series Crew & Cast as well as on the Swiss Commercial Industry were published.
 New Gender Measures were included in the Swiss Television Audiovisual Pact.

 SWAN aims to pursue and broaden the work and the network.
 Join us!